magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/remote-integrations.md

 ## Prerequisites

-We assume you already have a tenant administrator account on your own ThingsBoard PE v2.4.1+ instance or [thingsboard.cloud](https://thingsboard.cloud/signup).
+We assume you already have a tenant administrator account on your own IoT Hub v2.4.1+ instance or [thingsboard.cloud](https://thingsboard.cloud/signup).

-## ThingsBoard configuration steps
+## IoT Hub configuration steps

 ### Step 1.
 Create default Uplink and Downlink Converters